centau/vide/docs/api/reactivity-core.md

 - **Details**

     The transform function is called only ever *once* for each index in the source table.
-The first argument is a state containing the index's value and the second argument is just the index.
+The first argument is a source containing the index's value and the second argument is just the index.

     Anytime a new index is added, the transform function will be called again for that new index.

-    Anytime an existing index value changes, the transform function is not rerun, instead the passed state for that index will update, causing anything depending on it to update too.
+    Anytime an existing index value changes, the transform function is not rerun, instead the source value for that index will update, causing anything depending on it to update too.

     Returns a state containing an array of all objects returned by the transform.

     ::: warning
     `transform()` cannot yield.